walnuthq/madara-docs/docs/quickstart/use_appchain.md

 TODO: add screenshot

 Note the declared class hash.
-It may take up to a minute for the declaration to be available in the blockchain.
+It may take up to a minute for the declaration to be available in the Appchain.

 ### Deploy it